ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ printers&#x27; precepts.
+For the perusal of those who do, and for
+those who do not now, but who are about
+to &quot; take in&quot; die South Australian
 Register or Adelaide Observer :— **
 Never inquire thou of the printer for
 the news; for behold it is his duty at